 - Ensure your USB device is connected to a spare USB port of the computer and not to a USB hub.

-- If you are on Windows Vista, Windows 7 or Windows 8:
+- If you are on Windows 10, Windows 8, Windows 7 or Windows Vista:

 - Set the Audacity project rate to the same rate as the Default Format for your sound device.
 To view the "Default Format", go to the Windows Control Panel, select the Playback" and "Recording" tabs in turn, right-click over a device entry > Properties, and look in the "Advanced" tab.
 If the playback and recording format rates are different, make them the same.
 Also make sure the number of recording channels set in the Audacity Preferences matches with that specified in Default Format.

 - If that does not help, select Windows DirectSound as the "host" in Device Toolbar in Audacity.
 On the "Advanced" tab of "Sound" in the Windows Control Panel, ensure both boxes for Exclusive Mode are checked.
 For this to work, the Audacity project rate must be a rate supported by your device and all other sample rate settings must be at that same rate.